jxq0819/order/README.md

     ./start.sh
     ```

-This script will navigate to the directory containing the `compose.yml` file and run `docker-compose up -d` to start the services in detached mode.
+This script will navigate to the directory containing the `compose.yml` file and run `docker-compose up` to start the services.
+Please make sure that the port `8080` and `3306` are not in use.

 ## Available Endpoints